-Born in Madrid (1964) to a Spanish father and an American mother, Daniel Canogar´s life and career have bridged Spain and the U.S. Photography was his earliest medium of choice, but he soon became interested in the possibilities of the projected image and installation art.
-His fascination with the technological history of optical devices, such as magic lanterns, panoramas and zoetropes, inspired him to create his own projection devices.
-For example, in the late 90s he created a multi-projection system with fiber optic cables.
-The resulting artworks were mobile-like hanging sculptures that projected images onto the surrounding walls.
+Born in Madrid (1964) to a Spanish father and an American mother, Daniel Canogar´s life and career have bridged between Spain and the U.S. Photography was his earliest medium of choice, receiving a M.A. from NYU at the International Center of photography in 1990, but he soon became interested in the possibilities of the projected image and installation art.